tmosest/codingmoses-blog-md-only/23-homelab.md

 - https://github.com/IAHispano/Applio
 - https://mvsep.com/en

-That was really cool... the demo_cli.py works now with python 3.9... tried it with some sort chapter readings and then also about 1/3 of psalms.
+That was really cool... the demo_cli.py works now with python 3.9... tried it with some short chapter readings and then also about 1/3 of psalms.
 Seems like the demo eventually crashes from running out memory if you keep picking a file and generating a voice over and over again.

 It was still impressive for how little time it needed to train.
 It sounds much better when the text matches things in the source.